NovatecConsulting/influx-baselining/README.md

 For counters the increase per second will be baselined.
 For example given a counter for the HTTP requests, the resulting baseline will denote the expected average requests per second in the interval specified by the precision.

-In addition it is possible to baseline response times which are derived from counters:
+In addition, it is possible to baseline response times which are derived from counters:
 With Prometheus-style metrics, response times are represented using two different counters:
 The number of requests and the total time spent processing these requests.
 This means that the response time is the ratio of the two: the total time spent divided by the number of requests.